Monument to Cuauhtémoc: Location

 In 1949 architect Mario Pani Darqui had planned to build a huge square with traffic intersection and at least a dozen new buildings with the monument as the center of the project.
 The Mexico City Government moved the monument from its original location to the middle of the intersection of Paseo de la Reforma and Avenida de los Insurgentes as the first stage of the construction but the project was not completed.
 In 2004 as a part of a major restoration of the Paseo, the Mexico City government decided move it back to its original site.
 Restoration works of the base, sculptures and the construction of the new environs took place beginning on April 12, 2004.
 For this new site, the local government and the National Institute of Anthropology and History undertook research to confirm the original site - 79 meters to the northwest of the location in 1949.
 In the new site a stronger foundation for the monument was built, which also gave the monument an elevation 1.8m higher than the original.
 The renovation was completed with the placement of the Cuauhtémoc statue on December 10, 2004.

-The monument is now situated in the middle of a roundabout (glorieta) in the city's main boulevard with "Glorieta of the Palm" at the next intersection to the West and "la glorieta of the Columbus monument" at the next intersection to the East.
+The monument is now situated in the middle of a roundabout (glorieta) in the city's main boulevard with "Glorieta of the Palm" at the next intersection to the West and glorieta de las mujeres que luchan (former location of the Columbus monument) at the next intersection to the East.